inaimathi/gtypist-single-space/gtypist.typ

 #
 I:(8) Pointed Paragraph (t h)
 *:_R_R_L19
-S:    Hugh thought he ought to start that night although the :weather might hurt his health.
+S:Hugh thought he ought to start that night although the :weather might hurt his health.
 Hal thought they ought to go :to Arizona together the thirtieth of June.
 Both hastened :through the streets to their very high hotel.
 Hal hesitated